Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Introduction

 Finally, a recent debate has emerged around profit-driven inflation, wherein sellers have increased prices beyond the increase in costs they face, thus expanding their profit margins.
 This is based on the observation that profits have increased sharply in the current inflationary climate, as compared to the observed amount of cost increases, even when including concerns of a wage-price spiral, and the excess demand cited by a monetarist perspective \citep{GloverEtAl2023HowMuchHave, StiglitzRegmi2022CausesResponsesToday}. \citet{WeberWasner2023SellersInflationProfitsa} analysed firms' earnings calls and posit an interpretation based on imperfect competition and market power.
 Specifically, in an environment of cost increases and supply bottlenecks, firms' market power temporarily increases.
-This may be enhanced by consumer uncertainty, because when inflation is high, uncertainty about prices also becomes high, such that consumers may be prone to accepting unreasonably high prices (an effect sometimes called ``consumer discombobulation''), thus allowing companies to enlarge their margins.
+This may be enhanced by the fact that when inflation is high, uncertainty about prices increases, such that consumers may be prone to accepting unreasonably high prices (an effect sometimes called ``consumer discombobulation''), thus allowing companies to enlarge their margins.